 Candidates who earn an AMT degree will be able to compete for skilled positions across the country or may apply for any locally available positions at Toyota, its suppliers and any other locally-based companies.
 Additionally, they may continue their education in engineering, technology or business or pursue employment opportunities in the open job market.

-Participants must complete an ICC application for admission as well as the Toyota AMT program application form.
 Prospective students will be accepted based on academic success as measured through grades, class rank, math capabilities and the ability to work in a team and problem-solving environment.

 - have a current application to ICC on file; specify major in Industrial Maintenance Technology

 - ACT or SAT scores on file at ICC

 - Workkeys test

 For more information, contact:

 Barry Emison, Dean of Career and Technical Education